 It is also critical not to expose the patch to high heat, such as with heating pads or hot baths, because this can accelerate the drug's release and increase risks.

-Do not cut the patch or use defective patches
+Do not cut or split the patch.

 Fentanyl dose adjustment—either increasing or decreasing—is typically stepwise.
 Physicians may gradually switch patients from fentanyl patch 25 to fentanyl patch 50 mcg effects, or vice versa, based on the patient's experience, tolerance, and pain requirements.